Frequently Asked Questions

 Will I need something other than the prepared grant application to apply for USDA funding?

 Yes.
-Aside from the grant application we will prepare based on utilities, an equipment quote, and/or operational information from you, you must have a registered DUNS number (data universal numbering system) and CAGE code (commercial and government entity through the federal System for Award Management).
+Aside from the grant application we will prepare based on utilities, an equipment quote, and/or operational information from you, you must have a registered SAM UEI (Unique Entity Identifier) and SAM.gov registration.
 These numbers validate your business entity and verify where the money will be sent should you be awarded funding.
 We can help you apply for these numbers, but it takes several weeks for them to be issued after registration, so it’s critical to begin the registration process as soon as possible to ensure you’re ready to submit the application once it’s complete.

-Does it cost to apply for the DUNS or CAGE code?
+Does it cost to apply for the SAM UEI or SAM.gov Registration?